 In order to reduce grade inflation and maintain equity across multiple course sections, all psychology classes are required to comply with departmental norms regarding grade distributions.

-In the spirit of flexibility and compassion in light of COVID-19 and the associated pivoting to online teaching, those departmental norms have been adjusted upwards by 5%.
-According to these adjusted norms, the average grades for 300- and 400-level classes will be 75% for an excellent class, 73% for an average class, and 71% for a week class, with a standard deviation of 13.
+The average grades for 300- and 400-level classes will be 75% for an excellent class, 73% for an average class, and 71% for a week class, with a standard deviation of 13.

-Class Performance erformance Mean
+Class Performance Mean SD

 Strong class 75% 13%

 Average class 73% 13%

 Weak class 71% 13%